AvanzaBank/astrix/README.md

 # Asterix

-Asterix is a service framework used to build distributed applications consisting of many services located in different processes.
+Asterix is a framework designed to simplify development and maintenance of microservices.
+It is used by service providers to publish its provided services, and by service comsumers to bind to published services.
+Most applications do both, they provide services as well as comsume other services.

+Some of the features provided:
+- service publishing/discovery
+- service binding
+- service versioning
+- fault tolerance

-Its designed to support an organization where many teams develop services that are used by other teams.
-On can think of Asterix as a dependency-injection framework at the service-level.
+It's designed to support an organization where many teams develop different services and make those services available for other teams using Asterix.

-A typical use case is to use a dependency injection framework like spring to assemble a given application that consumes a set of Asterix-services, and use Asterix as factory for creating 'service'-beans.

-Why not use a dependency injection framework to create the service-beans?
+## Service Registry
+A core component in the framework is the service registry.
+It’s an application that allows service-providers to register all services hey provide.
+The service-registry is also used by service-consumers to discover providers of a cobsumed service.

+## Service Binding
+One of the main responsibilities for Asterix is service binding.
+It requires Asterix to somehow locate a provider for a given service, and then bind the current client to that service.
+Typically this involves using the service-registry to dynamicallt discover service providers, and then use the information retrieved to bind directly to the service-provider.
+It's also possible to locate providers without using the service-registry, for instance using configuration.

+If the service is located using the service-registry, then a lease-manager thread will run for the given service in the background.
+The lease-manager will periodically ask the service-registry for information about where the given service is located, and if the service has moved the lease-manager will rebind the to the new provider.

+## Spring Integration
+Asterix is well integrated with spring.

 Typical module-layout when creating a service using Asterix: